 TPCH seeks to end chronic homelessness.
-Certain CoC-funded beds have been dedicated or prioritized to serve families and individuals experiencing chronic homelessness.
-Only persons experiencing chronic homelessness (CH) will be served in CH- dedicated or CH-prioritized beds until all people facing chronic homelessness within our geographic boundaries have been offered housing.
+Certain CoC-funded beds have been dedicated or prioritized to serve families and individuals experiencing chronic homelessness (CH) will be served in CH+ dedicated or CH+ prioritized beds until all people facing chronic homelessness within our geographic boundaries have been offered housing.
 Families and individuals with moderate and low service needs are not currently served with these beds.